WFN and WHO

 IGAP: Intersectoral Global Action Plan on Epilepsy and other Neurological Disorders

-The adoption of IGAP results from years of work and consultations with WFN, other members of the Global Neurological Alliance, the WHO Secretariat, and the Member States.
+The adoption of IGAP at the 150th session of the World Health Organization Executive Board ⧉ on 27 January 2022 is the result of years of work and consultations with WFN, other members of the Global Neurological Alliance, the WHO Secretariat, and the Member States.

 Optimizing brain health across the life course: WHO position paper